mckennatim/boggedbus/README.md

 					"color":"purple", ...

 ### Ways to extend this project
 Besides being able to analyze prior days and times, it would be useful to feed in the realime stream from the MBTA.
 The JSON produced from url queries like <realtime.mbta.com/developer/api/v2/predictionsbyroute?api_key=wX9NwuHnZU2ToO7GmGR9uw&route=39&format=json> is very similar to the hubhacks2 tmePointCrossing data; it has finer resolution with time data on every stop, not just 10 per route, but, it often comes up empty when queried on some routes.
+(That's another reason while those MBTA apps are sometimes not actually realtime)

 ### Installation